ghchinoy/mitreidconnect-docker/README.md

 ### Example

+Run a container with
+* name `mitreoidc`,
-Example, run image with name `mitreoidc`, exposing port 8080 (as 8080), and mapping the `server-config.xml` to the one in the current directory:
+* exposing port 8080 (as 8080),
+* and mapping the `server-config.xml` to the one in the current directory:

 	docker run -d --name mitreoidc -p 8080:8080 \
-	-v `pwd`/server-config.xml:/users/mitreidc/oidc/openid-connect-server-webapp/src/main/webapp/WEB-INF/server-config.xml \
+	-v `pwd`/server-config.xml:/opt/mitreidc/openid-connect-server-webapp/src/main/webapp/WEB-INF/server-config.xml \
 	ghchinoy/mitreid-connect

 ## Use